rabbitmq/rabbitmq-website/site/alarms.md

 When an alarm is in effect, publishing connections will be blocked by TCP back pressure.
 In practice this means that publish operations will eventually time out of fail outright.
-Application developers must be prepared to handle such failures and use [publisher confirms](/confirms.html) to keep track of what messages have been successfully handled and proceessed by RabbitMQ.
+Application developers must be prepared to handle such failures and use [publisher confirms](/confirms.html) to keep track of what messages have been successfully handled and processed by RabbitMQ.

 ## <a id="file-descriptors" class="anchor" href="#file-descriptors">Running Out of File Descriptors</a>